nssina/nssina/README.md

 ### Hi there 👋
 ----
 My name is Sina and I'm an iOS App Developer.
 I'm fast learner guy who loves Swift and iOS world.
-Currently I'm freelancer so if you have an open position for iOS App Developer contact me.
+Currently I'm freelancer so if you have an open position contact me.

 - 💬 Ask me about iOS programming and other stuff related